-We can - and should - do more to further reduce the high cost of poverty on millions of Americans and close the ever-widening opportunity gap our children face.
-To achieve this goal, Every Child Matters in New Hampshire and the Coalition on Human Needs recommend the following:
+We can - and should - do more to further reduce the high cost of poverty on millions of Americans.
+To achieve this goal, 9to5 Wisconsin and the Coalition on Human Needs recommend the following:

 ❖ Increase federal funding for housing subsidies and child care subsidies.
 As Congress continues its Fiscal Year 2017 appropriations process, it should increase funding to provide millions more low-income Americans in need with access to safe, stable housing and quality, affordable child care.
-One analysis estimates that an additional \$1.2 billion investment is needed in FY17 funding to allow for full implementation of improvements contained in the reauthorization of the Child Care and Development Block Grant without the loss of additional spots for children.35 Additional funding over FY16 levels is also needed to ensure existing housing vouchers keep pace with inflation and to expand the supply of vouchers for those left out in the cold.
+One analysis estimates that an additional \$1.2 billion investment is needed in FY17 funding to allow for full implementation of improvements contained in the reauthorization of the Child Care and Development Block Grant without the loss of additional spots for children.
+35 Additional funding over FY16 levels is also needed to ensure existing housing vouchers keep pace with inflation and to expand the supply of vouchers for those left out in the cold.
 Beyond these immediate needs, proposals such as President Obama's call for \$82 billion over 10 years to fund child care assistance for children younger than four and \$11 billion to end family homelessness by 2020 (providing housing for 550,000 families) should be implemented.

-- Expand the Earned Income Tax Credit to workers not raising children and expand the Child Tax Credit to families making less than \$3,000 a year.
+- ❖ Expand the Earned Income Tax Credit to workers not raising children and expand the Child Tax Credit to families making less than \$3,000 a year.
 President Obama, House Speaker Paul Ryan (R-WI), and Senator Sherrod Brown (D-OH) are among the bipartisan supporters of expanding the EITC, so helping workers without dependent children should be a top priority for Congress.
 Congress should also act to ensure all low-income children benefit from the CTC. - Increase SNAP benefits and pass a Child Nutrition Reauthorization bill to ensure that low-income children have access to healthy and nutritious foods.
-As part of the reauthorization, Congress should streamline and expand the summer food program, expand

-WIC eligibility for children not in full day kindergarten from age five to age six, reject attempts to deny free and reduced-priced meals to students in high-poverty schools, and reject attempts to block grant school meal programs.
+As part of the reauthorization, Congress should streamline and expand the summer food program, expand WIC eligibility for children not in full day kindergarten from age five to age six, reject attempts to deny free and reduced-priced meals to students in high-poverty schools, and reject attempts to block grant school meal programs.
 Congress should also protect SNAP from cuts, increase SNAP benefits to align with the cost of the Low-Cost Food Plan rather than the inadequate Thrifty Food Plan currently used, and end the harsh time limits on SNAP benefits for certain jobless adults willing to work.
+SNAP and other safety net programs should be more accessible to those with records, and should be integrated with lowwage work to provide the income families need.